Deraniyagala's beaked whale: Taxonomy

 Deraniyagala's beaked whale was initially known from seven stranded individuals.
 The first sighting was recorded by Paules Edward Pieris Deraniyagala in 1963 and the newly discovered species was named after him.
 Two years later, controversy ensued over whether these stranded specimens were actually ginkgo-toothed beaked whales.
 The debate was resolved in the early 2000s after M. ginkgodens and M. hotaula were differentiated maternally by mitochondrial DNA, biparentally by autosomal, and paternally through Y chromosome inherited DNA sequences, as well as by morphological features.
 Their control region, cytochrome b, cytochrome oxidase, and various introns taken for genetic analysis demonstrated that genetic variance (Dα) of the cytochrome b between Deraniyagala's whale and the ginkgo-toothed beaked whale was 8.2% ± 1.79%, whereas genetic variance range between 5.5% to 16.6% in other Mesoplodon species (the smaller the percentage, the lesser the genetic differences between the two species).

 Distribution

 Deraniyagala's beaked whale is known from only seven individuals that have stranded themselves on beaches of various islands in the Indian and South Pacific Oceans: Seychelles, Maldives, Sri Lanka, Gilbert Islands, Kiribati and Line Islands.
-Observed distributions of M. hotaula strandings suggest that they prefer tropical habitats, as opposed to their closest known relative, the Ginko-Toothed Beaked Whale.
+Observed distributions of M. hotaula strandings suggest that they prefer tropical habitats, as opposed to their closest known relative, the Ginkgo-Toothed Beaked Whale.
 It is thought that, like Cuvier's beaked whale, they live in insular populations (isolated communities).

 A potential sighting occurred in the South China Sea in May 2019, although it was possible the sighted whales were ginkgo-toothed beaked whales.